 The Clip The Magic e is one of my favorite activities to use when beginning to teach the Magic e rule.
-It is available on my Teachers Pay Teachers Store for $2.
+It is available on my Teachers Pay Teachers Store.
 There are 12 cards with picture cues and 13 cards without picture cues.
 Click HERE to download this activity.

 Click the following link to download the FREE Magic e 4-In-A-Row template.
 This template addresses the long a vowel sound.
 Magic e 4 In A Row Activity